 Acetiam Connect (opens in new tab) is a turnkey telemedicine solution that features video conferencing, diagnostic viewer, as well as health data exchange, on top of the usualy expected features of scheduling, statistics, and invoicing.
 However, no upfront pricing is provided so you will need to contact Acetiam for a quote.

-thera-LINK is a standalone telemedicine service that allows a range of options including video link and messaging that is specifically targeted at mental and behavioral health providers.
+thera-LINK (opens in new tab) is a standalone telemedicine service that allows a range of options including video link and messaging that is specifically targeted at mental and behavioral health providers.
 To do this it includes group of family video sessions, secure messaging, as well as scheduling, a payment gateway, as well as the ability to assign session and client notes.
-Pricing starts at $30 per month for up to 5 sessions.

 Finally, Thera Platform (opens in new tab) offers a HIPAA compliant video conferencing and practice management software package.
 The basic package allows for unlimited sessions and clients for video conferencing, but the Pro plan offers a whole range of additional features, including interactive whiteboard, video screening, screen sharing, as well as documentation and note-taking features.